StGrozdanov/todo-list-react-app/README.md

 # Base Description

-This is a mini app that i created for exercise porpuses.
+This is a mini app that i created for exercise purposes.
 It involves the full component lifecycle - from mount to update and unmount.

 # Getting Started with Create React App